Chinnu1103/Vehicle-Detector/README.md

 **TRAINING :**

-To train it on your own dataset create a training folder consisting of seperate folders for each class Change the name of the dataset folder in train.py.
+To train it on your own dataset create a training folder consisting of seperate folders for each class.
+Change the name of the dataset folder in train.py.
 Type ```python3 train.py``` to run the model.